mmarks13/geoai_veg_map/src/training/model_data_readme.md

 |-----|-----------|-------|-------------|
 | k (integer) | Tensor | [2, E] | Edge indices for KNN graph with k neighbors |

-Where k is one of: 10, 15, 20 and E is the number of edges.
+Where k is 15 E is the number of edges.

 ### NAIP Dictionary